EPIK: Teaching Requirements

 Once EPIK teachers arrive in Korea, they must participate in a nine-day training course.
 This course includes lesson planning, classroom management, Korean history and culture, and professional development.
 Additionally, teachers are given lessons to help them understand current Korean culture and to help make their transition to living in Korea easier.

-EPIK Program Today
+Challenges

-Currently, EPIK teachers are facing challenges with their approach to teaching in Korea.
+As of 2019 EPIK teachers are facing challenges with their approach to teaching in Korea.
 The Korean education system is very test-centered, and some teachers feel they are limited in what ways they can teach.
 Since test scores are often prioritized over the development of English communication skills, EPIK teachers think that it is difficult to implement specific teaching methods and this can limit their impact on students' overall English proficiency.
 To fully realize the benefits of the EPIK program, systemic changes to the Korean education system will likely be needed to move away from a test-centered approach and toward a more holistic view of English education that values communicative competence.